scivision/fortran-cpp-interface/README.md

 * Clang &ge; 6
 * Intel oneAPI

+This repo's examples also work with Cray compilers.

 In general, strongly avoid the FortranCInterface of CMake and mangling function names--just use Fortran 2003 standard `bind(C)`.

 ## Examples